 T08 RS01 - Aeroacoustics

-T08 RS02 - Turbomachinery noise
+T08 RS04 - Turbomachinery noise

 Structured Sessions

-T08 SS01 - Passive control of aeroacoustic and thermoacoustic instabilities
+T08 SS01 - Control of thermoacoustic instabilities

 T08 SS02 - Combustion noise and thermoacoustics

-T08 SS03 - Airfoil/high-lift device noise
+T08 SS03 - Computational Aeroacoustics

 T08 SS05 - Acoustic simulation, test, and control in spacecraft